Primeval (film): Plot

-The next day, Steven happens upon the shaman and his family being executed by men working for Little Gustave and films it.
-While the others debate airing the footage, "Jojo", a teenage villager who helped set up the cage, uses himself as live bait to capture Gustave.
-The beast arrives and tries to devour him, but disappears, as Tim, Matt, and Steven race to rescue him.
+Steven films the shaman and his family being executed by men working for Little Gustave.
+The night, while Steven and the others debate about airing the footage of the execution, "Jojo", a teenage villager who helped set up the cage, sneaks in to use himself as human bait.
+The crocodile ambushes and unsuccessfully tries to devour Jojo, before disappearing in the water.
 Meanwhile, Aviva catches one of the soldier escorts stealing money from a tent.
-The soldier knocks her down and attempts to rape her, but Gustave arrives and kills him.
+The escort knocks her down and attempts to assault her.
+Gustave kills the soldier, ransacks the camp, and slips away.
 Aviva escapes unharmed and catches up with the others.
-The remaining guard relays over his radio that the Americans videotaped the shaman's execution.
-Just as the group realizes that the soldiers work for Little Gustave, the remaining guard, believing Jacob videotaped the evidence, wounds him; Jojo intervenes, and shoots him.
-While Jacob's wound is being treated, Gustave attacks the group.
-Jacob recalls the story of how his wife, Ona, was killed by Gustave, and that he swore revenge.
-Jacob produces a grenade and detonates it as Gustave grabs him in his jaws and devours him, but the grenade fails to kill the crocodile.
+The other escort relays over his radio that the Americans videotaped the shaman's execution.
+Believing Jacob to be responsible, the soldier wounds him and is then killed by Jojo.
+While Jacob's wound is being treated, Gustave tracks down the group and attacks their stilt house.
+Jacob recalls the story of how his wife Ona was killed by Gustave, and that he swore revenge by killing the beast.
+Jacob sacrifices himself to kill the crocodile with a grenade, but it fails to detonate.
+Gustave grabs Jacob in its jaws and savagely devours him.

-The next day, a helicopter arrives to airlift the survivors, but a truck arrives with two of Little Gustave's men, who fire a rocket at the helicopter.
-The group ducks, except for Matt, who runs after the helicopter to stop it from flying away.
-Matt is rammed by the truck and shot to death by the younger of the two militia members, a teenager performing what is clearly his first execution.
-When the driver of the truck notices the rest of the group, Tim yells for them to split up.
-In the ensuing chase, both of Little Gustave's men are killed: when the truck crashes into the river, the teenager is thrown out and dies on impact, while the driver is shot by Aviva when he tries to strangle Tim.
+The next morning, a helicopter arrives to airlift the survivors to safety.
+Two of Little Gustave's henchmen arrive in a truck and ambush the helicopter with a rocket launcher to prevent the group from escaping.
+The group evades the strike, except for Matt, who runs after the helicopter to stop it from leaving.
+Matt is rammed by the truck and shot to death.
+When the truck driver notices the rest of the group, Tim yells for them to split up to confuse their attackers.
+In the ensuing chase, both of Little Gustave's henchmen are killed.